nlieurance/User-Manual/Capabilities/design.md

 # Design
 I'm a capable visual designer with formal training.
-Here are some things I do in the course of my content design and techniak writing work.
+Here are some things I do in the course of my content design and technical writing work.

 ## Concepts & wireframes